 The Fat Pony: This is absolutely one of my favourites – a wine bar tucked in on Bread Street off of Lothian Road you’re close to it from Princes St or Grassmarket – the vibe is super chilled and they play great music – prices are pretty fab as you can get wine by the glass £3-£5 meaning you’ve got more chance at trying out different ones, they also serve charteurie and cheese boards, so what more could you want?

-Hoot the Redeemer: very often I would say that this is my favourite place in Edinburgh, it is a cocktail bar that is themed like a vintage carnival, there are arcade style games that enable you to get different cocktails or alcoholic ice cream, it gives a child-like joy to going for some drinks – it’s quite a difficult one to spot, the entrance is themed like a palm reader’s shop and as you step through the Zoltar fortune teller door you go back in time – great drinks and a lot of fun, 10/10 would recommend.
+Hoot the Redeemer: this is a cocktail bar that is themed like a vintage carnival, there are arcade style games that enable you to get different cocktails or alcoholic ice cream, it gives a child-like joy to going for some drinks – it’s quite a difficult one to spot, the entrance is themed like a palm reader’s shop and as you step through the Zoltar fortune teller door you go back in time – great drinks and a lot of fun, 10/10 would recommend.

 Theatre Royal Bar: next door to the Playhouse theatre, it’s the best stagey environment for a theatre nerd to enjoy.
 Plastered in signed posters from various shows the Playhouse has seen over the years, it creates a fun game to look around and see how many you know or have seen.
 I’ll be honest, otherwise, it’s just a regular bar but I really love the atmosphere in there.
 I would sometimes go there for drinks after a shift – but most times we’d go to the Spoons in the Omni centre because money.